VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Downstream Datasets

 \textbf{Multi-modal Fine-grained:} For these tasks, we fine-tune (and validate) our pre-trained model on RefCOCO, RefCOCO+, and RefCOCOg \citep{kazemzadeh2014referitgame, yu2016modeling} for referring expression comprehension, and COCO \citep{lin2014microsoft} and LVIS Mini \citep{gupta2019lvis} for language-conditioned object detection.

-It is to be noted that several multi-modal downstream tasks are built based on the COCO dataset where the validation and test splits of these tasks are scattered across the raw COCO splits.
-Therefore, when pre-training our model, we carefully selected the portion of the COCO dataset which does not overlap with the validation/test splits of these multi-modal downstream tasks.
+Several multi-modal downstream tasks are built based on the COCO dataset, where the validation and test splits of these downstream tasks are scattered across the raw COCO splits.
+Therefore, during pre-training, we carefully selected the portion of the COCO dataset which does not overlap with the validation/test splits of these multi-modal downstream tasks.